Bara få va mig själv: Background and composition

 After a period of work as songwriter and producer in the United States, where she worked with artists such as Demi Lovato, Tori Kelly and Adam Levine, she returned to Sweden and released "Bara få va mig själv" as the lead single off her sixth album Kristaller.
 The song was first released exclusively to radio stations and Spotify on 6 May 2016, and was made available on all platforms two days later, the same day that tickets for the Kristaller Tour went on sale.
 All of her previous lead singles had been in English, with this marking her first in Swedish.

 Laleh said the song was "a story about finding your own voice and the difference between learning from others and being controlled by others" while A Bit of Pop Music described it as "one of the most poppy and upbeat things she has released," adding that it was a "sure-fire hit."
 Scandipop called it a "rousing, beat-driven pop number."

-Ccommercial performance
+Commercial performance

 The song debuted on the Sverigetopplistan Singles Top 100 at number 16 on the chart dated 15 April 2016 and later peaked at number five on its sixth week, becoming her highest-charting song.
 It remained on the official Swedish chart for a total of 68 non-consecutive weeks.

 It also reached number one on the Svensktoppen on 3 July, a spot it sat in as late as October, and peaked at number five on the DigiListan chart tracking digital sales on 22 May.

 In December, it was announced that Bara få va mig själv was the year's most-streamed Swedish song on Spotify, with over 30 million plays.